codesandbox/docs/packages/projects-docs/pages/docs/editor/commandpalette.en-US.md

+---
+title: Command Palette
+description: With the command palette, the CodeSandbox Projects functionality is almost completely accessible from your keyboard
+---

+import Callout from 'nextra-theme-docs/callout' import Video from '../../../../../shared-components/Video'

+# Command Palette

 The CodeSandbox Projects functionality is almost completely accessible from your keyboard as well.
 You can bring up the Command Palette on the Dashboard or in the editor using ⌘ + K.

 ![CodeSandbox Projects Command Palette](../images/command-palette.png)